lscoppitto/docs-v3/docs/reference/index.md

 The technical reference spans a wide range of topics from the details of writing a Zerynth based firmware for embedded devices to the zCloud APIs.
 For this reason it's useful starting a journey through Zerynth from the lower layers of the IoT stack and then going up.

-!!! warning "V2 Documentation"
-    Documentation for versions of Zerynth before v3.0.0 can be found <a href="https://docsv2.zerynth.com" target="_blank">here</a>

 ## Hardware